am3lia-low/hackerrank-sql-oneshot/README.md

 # hackerrank-sql-solutions
-MySQL solutions to some hackerrank problems i solved
+MySQL solutions to some hackerrank problems i solved in my mini SQL run
 *insert wombat screaming*

 if you solve these too, you can get SQL 3 stars in hackerrank (yay!!)